hermandr/Effective-Data-Storytelling-using-the-tidyverse/chapter3.md

 *** =instructions
 - Plot `births` on the vertical axis and `date` on the horizontal axis using a line for the geometry.
 - THINK ABOUT IT:  This isn't a very pretty plot to look at.
 Why is there so much "up-and-down" in the plot?
+What makes this plot hard to look at?

 *** =hint
 - The horizontal axis is the `x` axis and the vertical axis is the `y` axis.